dsloyer/ez-kubeadm/README.md

 All the files that comprise this project are in https://github.com/dsloyer/ez-kubeadm

+Inspiration provided by: Raj Rajaratnam.
+Thank you, Raj!

 ## Overview
 * **Kubeadm** is the tool used to deploy the cluster.
 * **Vagrant** installs and configures the Ubuntu/CentOS boxes on **VirtualBox**.